ratfactor/ziglings/README.md

 # Ziglings

+## (for Zig version 0.8.1)

+This is a branch of Ziglings locked at a specific version of Zig. **It may or may not be actively maintained!** This branch exists so that you can still learn using older versioned releases or custom compiled versions of Zig.
+These may or may not be actively maintained with bugfixes, but at least they should work with those versions.

+Now onward with the regular README...

 Welcome to Ziglings!
 This project contains a series of tiny broken programs.
 By fixing them, you'll learn how to read and write [Zig](https://ziglang.org/)